sm0kez/WaveKeeper/README.md

 ---

+**Most asked Question : Even after clearing greets, It doesn't do anything!**
+> If you stand still for too long, the AFK filters kick in.
+Just move a bit to re-activate the plugin.

+---

 **Q1: Why doesn't it greet everyone around me, only my friends?**
 > The default mode is **Friends Only**.
 Open `/wavekeeper` → **General → Who to Greet** and switch the mode to **Everyone**.
 You can also choose **Whitelist Only** if you want to control exactly who gets greeted.